Previous 400-420 of 673 Next

 In the Classroom

 The worm farm could be created in class.
-For younger students, it could be a classroom project where students are in charge of care and making observations of the worms.
-Older students could be shown a teacher model of the worm farm, and discuss what conditions could be changed which would start an inquiry project.
-This could lead to students creating experiment plans and carrying out their own ideas in class or at home.
+For younger students, it could be a classroom project where students are responsible for caring for and making observations of the worms.
+Older students could be shown a teacher model of the worm farm and discuss what conditions could be changed, which would start an inquiry project.
+This could lead to students creating their own experiment plans and carrying out their ideas in class or at home.
 Students could also discuss soil and the relationship between the living and non-living things in the soil or even in an ecosystem.
-Have students create videos of the worm farms and narrate the videos with what they learned through inquiry and investigation.
-Use a video sharing tool such as SchoolTube reviewed here.

 Add your comments below (available only to members) | Become a Member